bureau14/qdb-api-nodejs/README.md

     i.add(function(err, data){ /* */}, 7);
 ```

-We also provide distributed sets:
+We also provide distributed sets (this is still an *experimental* feature):

 ```javascript
     var s = c.set('the_set');